MG Software.

 Frequently asked questions

-Scale-to-zero means your database automatically scales down to zero compute costs when there are no requests.
-Neon offers this natively — your database sleeps when idle and starts within 150ms on the first request.
-This is ideal for dev environments, staging branches, and low-traffic applications where you only pay for actual usage.
+Scale-to-zero means your database automatically scales down to zero compute costs when there are no active connections or requests.
+Neon offers this natively with configurable autosuspend periods: your database sleeps after inactivity and starts within 150 milliseconds on the first new request.
+This is particularly valuable for development environments, staging branches, preview deploys, and low-traffic applications where you would otherwise pay around the clock for idle compute.
+The savings on your monthly bill can be substantial, especially with dozens of branches.

-Neon is the better choice for startups thanks to its generous free tier and scale-to-zero.
-PlanetScale no longer has a free tier.
-Combine Neon with Vercel for a fully serverless stack at minimal cost.
-Only when your workload approaches enterprise scale does the choice between the two become more nuanced.
+Neon is the clear choice for startups thanks to its generous free tier with 0.5 GiB storage and 190 compute hours, combined with scale-to-zero ensuring unused branches generate no costs.
+PlanetScale no longer has a free tier and starts at $39 per month.
+Combine Neon with Vercel and Next.js for a fully serverless stack at minimal cost.
+Neon's PostgreSQL foundation also means you can easily migrate to Supabase later when you need more backend functionality.

 Need help choosing?